- Helicopter Safety By Feel

 - Warns When Operating Limits Are Being Approached Or Exceeded

 It’s now possible to literally “feel” your way around the helicopter’s operating envelope.
-Safe Flight Instrument Corporation has successfully transferred more than 50 years of fixed-wing stall warning technology into two new warning systems, which are designed to dramatically enhance helicopter operations.
+Safe Flight Instrument, LLC has successfully transferred more than 50 years of fixed-wing stall warning technology into two new warning systems, which are designed to dramatically enhance helicopter operations.

 Today’s helicopter pilots are burdened with increased communication, navigation and operational requirements.
 “Eyes out of the cockpit” flying has become the norm.
 External loads, confined areas, pinnacle operations, as well as aggressive maneuvering requirements are real world challenges for emergency medical services, offshore oil rig servicing, logging, military operations, and others.
 Now Safe Flight’s tactile warning cues provide the missing ingredient.